faassen/happy-search-bubbles/README.md

 bubbles.
 You can share your bubbles with others.
 You can also expand other people's bubbles.

-We curate our own search bubbles, not search engine providers.
+People curate their own search bubbles.

 ## How to create a bubble